Here's what nobody's telling you about the real cost of being an international student in 2026.

 Remember: This is March 2026 data.
 Verify exact costs with your university's international office and current government immigration websites before committing.

-⚠️ Disclaimer: This article is an exclusive analysis by Luceve Editorial based on publicly available information.
-It is for informational purposes only and does not constitute investment advice, a recommendation, or an offer to buy/sell securities.
-Always consult a qualified advisor before making investment decisions.
+Disclaimer: This content is produced by Luceve Editorial based on publicly available information and is for informational purposes only.
+It does not constitute investment advice.